Skip to content

 The Peapack Gladstone Blairsden estate- Mr. Local History #mrlocalhistory

 NJ Country Homes Vol 1 by W. Barry Thomson and J. Turpin.
+Local libraries have both editions.

 Estate’s lower property and noted that “I was often chased by the nuns while exploring the Blairsden property as a child.”
-The book “New Jersey Country Estates – The Somerset Hills Vol 1 and 2 written by Barry Thomson and Jack Turpin serves today as the best reference to the history of Blairsden.
+The book “New Jersey Country Estates – The Somerset Hills Vol 1 and 2, written by Barry Thomson and Jack Turpin, serves today as the best reference to the history of Blairsden.

 A small cutout of John Charles Smith's historic rendering of the Estates of the early 20th century in the Somerset Hills